IntentArchitect/Docs/articles/whats-new/2023/07/Index.md

 ### `Expose as Http` improved support for composite keys

-There was a general overhaul of the algorithm which generated the default Rest routes.
+There was a general overhaul of the algorithm which generated the default REST routes.
 The algorithm now better supports

 - Composite Primary Keys
 - Non-conventionally names primary keys i.e. primary keys not named `id` or `{entity name}Id`